 On March 15, 2019, Christchurch schools would face that very crisis as a mass shooting erupted at two of the city’s mosques.
 With the gunman on the loose – and indeed, doubt as to how many gunmen there might be – Christchurch schools went into immediate lockdown and activated their emergency communications procedures.

 For those currently using the School-links solution, the Emergency Alert System went into action.
 It’s a tool for Senior Leadership Teams that can be used remotely when access to their current systems are not available.
 The system does three main things:

-Notifies parents and caregivers by app or text message of what’s happening
+Notifies parents and caregivers by text message of what’s happening

 Makes sure everyone gets those crucial messages

-Keeps schools in control and focusing on student safety
+Keeps schools in control and focussed on student safety

 The Emergency Alert System is reliable and easy to use.
 Its designated emergency channel allows schools to quickly communicate with parents and caregivers during a lockdown.
 Currently, over 500 New Zealand schools and Early Childhood Centres use the Emergency Alert system when they need to get a message through to parents urgently and reliably.